sarahGruber6/Senior_Design_Robot/README.md

 ## Config Variables

-There are two config layers — one on the server (Python) and one on the ESP32 (C++).
+There are two config layers: one on the server (Python), and one on the ESP32 (C++).
 Both use a `_defaults` file checked into git and a `_local` file you create locally for secrets and machine-specific overrides.

 ### Server — `Server/config_defaults.py` (and `Server/config_local.py`)